chmouel/blog/content/posts/2022-03-18-vtplug-a-very-dumb-and-tiny-zsh-plugin-manager.md

 )
 ```

-it currently only support public github based plugins so effectively add the
+It currently only support public GitHub based plugins so effectively add the
 `https://github.com/` to the repo/owner specified in ZSHZ_PLUGINS variable.

 You then may want to add some configuration of the plugin right after, like this,